Making a splash with the Brownsea Island swim

-The Royal Life Saving Society (RLSS) Poole Lifeguard Club, offers people the opportunity to get involved in one of the most exciting events in Poole Harbour, the Brownsea swim.
-This year the swimmers are directly supporting the island, helping us look after this special place and a unique underwater project.
+The Royal Life Saving Society (RLSS) Poole Lifeguard Club, offers people the opportunity to get involved in one of the most exciting events in Poole Harbour, the Brownsea Island swim.

-On Sept 15, over 300 swimmers will brave the open waters around Brownsea, all hoping to make it round the largest island in Poole harbour.
+On Sunday 5 July 2020, around 300 swimmers will brave the open waters around Brownsea, all hoping to make it round the largest island in Poole harbour.
 Not only is this a brillaint opportunity to get active in the outdoors, the Brownsea swim, which is an annual event run by the RLSS Poole Lifeguard, provides a unique opportunity to raise money for excellent causes.

 As a charity, the National Trust looks after more than 780 miles of coastline as well as countryside, heritage sites and nature reserves.
 We're Britain’s largest coastal landowner and Europe’s largest conservation organisation.
 The management and conservation of our coastal land costs approximately £3,000 per mile, per year, which is particularly pertinent to Brownsea Island, as a coastal property.